 This species, like the American Lady, varies greatly in abundance from year to year, but it is found throughout Wisconsin and is often seen singly nectaring on flowers.

-Recent Painted Lady Sightings
+Late Painted Lady Sightings